Plains Spadefoot - Spea bombifrons

 No information specific to Montana Plains Spadefoot is available.
 Elsewhere adults are known to migrate up to several hundred meters between breeding pools and nonbreeding terrestrial habitats.
-During breeding, they may move 60 to 150 meters during each night as they leave the breeding ponds and move inland (Hammerson 1999).
+During breeding, they may move 60-150 m (197-492 ft) during each night as they leave the breeding ponds and move inland (Hammerson 1999).

 Little specific habitat information is available.
 This species is usually found in areas with soft sandy/gravelly soils in native grasslands and shrublands as well as pastures and hay lands with non-native vegetation (Lauzon and Balagus 1998).
 These sites are typically located near permanent or temporary bodies of water.
 For much of each year it lives largely inactive in burrows of its own construction or occupies rodent burrows and enters water only to breed Ttadpoles and toadlets have been observed in stock ponds and small ephemeral reservoirs, usually in sagebrush-grassland habitats (Cope 1879, Mosimann and Rabb 1952, Dood 1980, Reichel 1995b, Hendricks 1999a, Hossack et al. 2003).

 - Details on Creation and Suggested Uses and Limitations

 We associated the use and habitat quality (common or occasional) of each of the 82 ecological systems mapped in Montana for

 vertebrate animal species that regularly breed, overwinter, or migrate through the state by:

 - Using personal observations and reviewing literature that summarize the breeding, overwintering, or migratory habitat requirements of each species (Dobkin 1992, Hart et al. 1998, Hutto and Young 1999, Maxell 2000, Foresman 2012, Adams 2003, and Werner et al. 2004);